CartoDB/carto-vl-training/training-v2/08-animation.md

 ### Advanced Animation

 We've been using the `date_time` column's whole time range in this animation.
 We can use an expression as an input instead, to only animate a part of that time range.
+Check [this guide section](https://carto.com/developers/carto-vl/guides/animated-visualizations/#taking-it-further) for more details.

 9. Replace your current `@animation` variable with this: